graphqlcrud/spec/spec/GraphQLCRUD.md

 - Define minimal subset of the CRUD capabilities that every application or developer can consume.
 - Avoid corner cases or specifics of individual CRUD implementations
-- Define leanient standard based on practices, that do not enforce specific query or mutation names etc.
+- Define lenient standard based on practices, that do not enforce specific query or mutation names etc.
 - Provide set of the reference implementations for different languages:
  - JavaScript